Tosks: Pre-Ottoman and Ottoman period

 Tosk Albanians in July 1906 were unable to have their request to sultan Abdul Hamid II granted for permission to establish schools in Shkodër, Monastir and Yanya to teach the Albanian language.
 During the Young Turk Revolution (1908) Tosks, with some being Committee of Union and Progress (CUP) members were one group in Albanian society that gave its support for the restoration of the Ottoman constitution of 1876 with some fighting in guerilla bands to end the Hamidian regime.
 The revolution had raised hopes among Albanians and the new Young Turk (CUP) government which had relied on Tosk and Gheg support promised them to better governance.

 The Albanian revolt of 1911 and the subsequent Greçë Memorandum calling for sociopolitical rights received support from Tosk leaders who sent telegrams to Istanbul demanding autonomy and unification of four provinces: Shkodër, Kosovo, Monastir and Yanya into one province of Albania.
 The Ottoman government seeking to quell unrest decided to negotiate with Tosk Albanians at Tepelenë on 18 August 1911 for a solution and a deal was struck promising Albanian education, linguistic and a few sociopolitical rights.

 Albania

-In the 1920s Tosks were poverty-stricken peasants, still treated as serfs by their Muslim landlords.
-The Albanian Communist Party was basically established by Tosks who made up about three quarters of its membership.
+In the 1920s many Tosks were poverty-stricken serfs.
+As a result, Tosk Albanians made up around three quarters of the membership of the Albanian Communist Party.